mmarkdown/mmark/testdata/markdown/attr-list-in-def-list.md

     - 10 - Scenic Routing **SHOULD** be used for this packet.
     - 11 - Scenic Routing **MUST** be used for this packet.

-    The following BIT (A) defines if Avian IP Carriers should be used:
+    The following BIT (A) defines if Avian IP Carriers should be used.